 - Stealth Pun: The Young Bucks theme is called "Double Barrel".

 - Stock Sound Effect: "Last Chance Saloon" runs though a lot of stock gun sounds.
 When Anderson's name gets announced in Japanese, sounds of an gun cock and machine gun fire play while he mimics the action of shooting a gun.

-- Tag Team: In addition to the Club itself, there exists a few teams which serve as sub-units: the Young Bucks, Gallows and Anderson, and the Guerillas of Destiny (Tanga Loa and Tama Tonga).
+- Tag Team: In addition to the Club itself, there exists a few teams which serve as sub-units: the Young Bucks, Gallows and Anderson (later known as the Good Brothers), and the Guerillas of Destiny (Tanga Loa and Tama Tonga).
 The Young Bucks are also part of The Elite with Omega, and the Superkliq with Cole combined, they are The Dream Team.
 Their latest trio with Hangman Page is called the Hung Bucks.
 Omega, Scurll and Cody refer to themselves as the Luxury Trio.

 - Take Up My Sword:

 - Anderson and Gallows' Magic Killer finisher is a carry-over from Anderson's tag team with Giant Bernard as Bad Intentions, which in turn is a carry-over from Bernard's tag team with Travis Tomkonote as well as Tomko's TNA team-up with AJ Styles at the same time.